 Is the Tide card a credit or debit card?

-So you’re provided with a ‘Business MasterCard’ when you open your account but it’s really unclear what sort of card this is.
-It’s actually a ‘prepaid card’ and is marked ‘Commercial Preferred Prepaid’.
+So you’re provided with a ‘Business MasterCard’ when you open your account – this is actually a ‘prepaid card’ and is marked ‘Commercial Preferred Prepaid’.
 The card is issued by PrePay Technologies Ltd (“PPS”) under a license from Mastercard International.
 Apparently PPS is authorised by the FCA for the issuance of e-money.
-However it seems to function like a normal debit card, drawing on existing funds from your account.
+It seems to function like a normal debit card, drawing on existing funds from your account.
 So it’s not really a credit card and it’s not really a debit card.

 For the vast majority of situations this should be fine, however it could cause some complications.
 A prime example is HMRC who still charge a fee for business credit cards (cheeky!) but paying your tax using a business debit card is free.
 There have been some reports of the card not being accepted with certain providers and it’s probably down to the vague nature of what it actually is.
 Apparently Tide are working on releasing a normal debit card so watch this space!
 I haven’t had any problems with it so far though.